 Lang Tengah Island

-Located between the islands of Redang and Perhentian (see below), the smaller, and lesser-known island of Lang Tengah offers great diving opportunities.
-The diverse and colourful reefs offer encounters with turtles, resident schools of jacks, barracudas and leopard sharks.
+Located between the islands of Redang and Perhentian (see below), the smaller and lesser-known island of Lang Tengah offers great diving opportunities.
+The diverse and colorful reefs feature encounters with turtles, resident schools of jacks, barracudas and leopard sharks.
+And, the site is well-loved for sightings of juvenile black tip reef sharks in the shallow waters by the resort jetty.
 Lang Tengah’s generally easy conditions make diving here suitable for all levels, including beginners.

 Tioman Island